Caledonia (song): Dolores Keane version

 Dolores Keane recorded a very popular cover of the song on her self-titled solo album Dolores Keane in 1988.
 Dolores' cover of the song also appeared as the second track on A Woman's Heart, a compilation album of twelve tracks performed by six female Irish artists.
 The album was released in July 1992 and sold over 750,000 copies, more than any other album in Irish chart history and nearly one million copies worldwide.

 Frankie Miller version

 Initially a minor hit for Dougie MacLean himself, the song's fame had a new boost in 1991 when a cover interpretation sung by Frankie Miller was used in a Tennent's Lager television advert.
 When it first aired, Miller had only recorded the first verse and the chorus for the advertisement.
-Following the public reaction to this Miller re-recorded the whole song and released it as at single.
+Following the public reaction to this Miller re-recorded the whole song and released it as a single.
 A music video was also produced.
 This recording reached number 45 in March 1991 on the UK Singles Chart.